Education Programs

 From the Director of Education

 Much has changed in our world.
 In the shuffle, I cling to those things that have not … my love of both theatre and teaching.
-I promised to conduct our classes with a dedication to safety and creativity.
-We found a way to continue.

 Lisa